How to Start Your Own Notary Public Business

 There are so many different insurance companies that provide applications and education to those who want to become notaries.
 One such company that has been the industry leader for more than 50 years is the National Notary Association (NNA).
 You can fill and complete the application online.
 The first step involves selecting the state wherein you wish to become a Notary.

-Becoming a member of National Notary Association is one of the most important tasks that needs to be done when you take charge of your office and start conducting the notarial acts.
+Becoming a member of the National Notary Association is one of the most important tasks that need to be done when you take charge of your office and start conducting the notarial acts.

 Application to become a notary

-A notary is actually a public official who is appointed by the state for verifying legal documents signing, administering oaths and affirmations, taking acknowledgements, and maintaining proper records of their duties.
+A notary is actually a public official who is appointed by the state for verifying legal documents signing, administering oaths and affirmations, taking acknowledgments, and maintaining proper records of their duties.

 Errors and omissions insurance

 This insurance is a notary’s protection in the event a mistake is made on a notarisation and a claim is filed.
 Please note that an error and omission insurance is very different from a notary surety bond.
 The Errors and Omissions Insurance gives notary protection against compensation.

 A thorough and careful check of the background of the applicant is done while his or her application is being processed in order to look for any criminal record.
 An investigation is carried out by the state sectary office on applicants.
 The application of someone whose background doesn’t come clean during the investigation will be rejected straightaway.

 A notary applicant can not act as a notary public until the certificate of appointment has been received by him.
 A notary public’s license may be displayed as notification of a serving public official.